 Pro-active media organizations recognize the need to produce content that appeals in new ways, and that requires investment in new technologies and platforms.
 Let's take the example of mobile and online video.
 Online video ads are one of the fastest growing advertising mediums, with one of the highest click-through rates of any digital format.
 However, to be effective, mobile video needs to be social and media friendly—look at how effectively Snapchat uses video, and helps brands from CNN to Mashable engage with younger consumers.

-But to deliver a Snapchat like experience means organizations need to invest in their digital capabilities.
+But to deliver a Snapchat like experience, organizations need to invest in their digital capabilities.
 For example, we worked with one of the largest digital video advertising services, to help them implement and transition to new technologies, (in this case AngularJS), and conduct a complete redesign of their user interface and user experience.
-Here it’s not just a case of migrating from an old technology like Flash to Angular, but also the need to implement and use techniques such as continuous deployment and invest in quality assurance (QA) and automation.
+Here it’s not just a case of migrating from an old technology like Flash to AngularJS, but also the need to implement and use techniques such as continuous deployment and investment in quality assurance (QA) and automation.
 This requires changes to business processes and organizational structures.
 What may start out as a re-design of your front-end design experience, in many cases leads into more fundamental organizational change as you are driven to improve your customer experiences.

 In a similar vein, to create the nimbleness and flexibility needed to react quickly in this new world, we’re also seeing the rapid adoption of new technology architectures, such as microservices.
 Netflix and Facebook are two of the commonly cited examples here.
 Businesses need to be able to react quickly to changing customer desires and tastes, and old, large, monolithic applications make this challenging and complex.
 Re-architecting software products to this new world and using lightweight micro services provide business with greater flexibility.
 But again, what may start off with the aim of shifting the underlying application architecture, means you will require automation to handle the deployment releases, DevOps and continuous integration; teams will find Agile development methodologies are a better fit than traditional ways of working.
 Microservices and Agile represent a natural fit, as small teams of 6-8 people can work together on a specific part of the application.